kbalog/uis-dat310-spring2016/exercises/php/data/README.md

 ## Exercise #9: Registration

   - Create a registration form with name, username, email, password fields.
-  - Check that none of the input fields is empty.
-  - Create a users table and store the sign-ups there.
   - Use prepared MySQL statements.
+  - Create a `reg` table and store the sign-ups there.
   - Store hashed passwords instead of the raw values.
     * Use blowfish hashing with a random salt (see [usage](../../../examples/php/data/password_blowfish.php)).
     * If your PHP installation does not supports Blowfish, use `md5()` instead for now.
+  - Hint: we did something similar in [Exercise #6a](../../../solutions/php/data/exercise6a.php).

 ![Exercise9](images/exercise9.png)